Become A Versatile Secondary School Teacher!

 Chemistry ProfessorFull Biography

-Secondary Education with Special Education 6-12 students must pass the PRAXIS Academic Core Mathematics test (or document SAT / ACT exemption) and pass the Virginia Communication and Literacy Assessment test (VCLA) prior to the Candidate Screening interview.
+Secondary Education with Special Education 6-12 students must pass the Virginia Communication and Literacy Assessment test (VCLA) prior to the Candidate Screening interview.
 Bachelor of Education in Secondary Education with Special Education 6-12 students are admitted to candidacy following successful completion of the Candidate Screening.

 Candidate Screening is conducted during the third and fourth semesters of study in the Bachelor of Education curricula, and all students in those programs are required to apply for Teacher Education Candidacy.
 Faculty will conduct screening interviews for students who apply during the sophomore year to assess whether their academic, personal and professional progress qualifies them for candidacy.
 Transfer students need to meet with the program advisor to decide on the individual’s best time to apply for candidacy.
 Students must complete the following requirements: